jmontanholi/ruby_capstone_project/README.md

   * GitHub account.
   * Git, GitHub desktop or commandline.
   * Ruby installed.
-  * All gems previously mentioned installed locally to do this run "gem install name_of_gem".
+  * All gems previously mentioned can be installed using this command on your commandline "bundle install"
   * Rspec installed locally if you want to run the tests.

 ### How to use the scraper